 - pinch of pepper

-- Dice up bell peppers and tomatoes (if using).1 cup diced bell peppers,2 cups diced tomatoes
+- Dice up bell peppers and tomatoes2 cups diced bell peppers, 2 cups diced tomatoes

-- In a pot or dutch oven on medium-high heat, add the oil and saute the bell peppers until translucent and soft.1 Tablespoon oil,1 cup diced bell peppers
+- In a pot or dutch oven on medium-high heat, add the oil and saute the bell peppers until starting to soften.1 Tablespoon oil, 2 cups diced bell peppers

-- Throw in TVP and mix everything together1 cup TVP
+- Next, throw in the TVP and mix around again.1 cup textured vegetable protein

-- Add in 2 cups of water and bring back to a boil.3 cups water
+- Add in 2 cups of water and bring back to a boil for about 5 minutes, then bring the heat back down to a low or simmer.3 cups water

-- Add the rice and mix well.
-Bringing back to temp.2 cups cooked white rice
+- Add the rice and mix well.1 cup cooked white rice

 - Once the soup is to your likeness on thickness, serve and enjoy!